codesurf/Web-Development/README.md

 ## Color-Game
 Game developed using JavaScript and HTML.
 Bootstrap is used fpor styling and user can interact with two different game modes.

+## Photo-Grid
+It is a basic web page that show a collection of images using HTML and CSS.

+## Image-Gallery
+Improvised version of Photo-Grid.
+Bootstrap is used for styling.